 You can check if your meter’s working in smart mode using our tool.

 If it’s not working in smart mode, you’ll need to take a final reading from your smart meter and give this to your supplier.
 Find out how to read your meter.

 After you move

-You should contact the current supplier at your new home to tell them you’ve moved in - check who your supplier is if you’re not sure.
+You should contact the current supplier at your new home to tell them you’ve moved in.
+You’ll automatically be put onto a ‘deemed contract’ with them - check who your supplier is if you’re not sure.

 Read your meters on the day you move in and give the readings to the current supplier.
 This will help them give you an accurate first bill.
 Check how to read your meters if you’re not sure.

 Pay your old supplier’s final bill when you get it or check if your supplier owes you money.

 If your new home doesn’t have a gas or electricity supply, you can find out how to get your home connected to a gas or electricity supply.

 Switching to a new supplier